Anchorage International Airport Master Plan Update Now Complete

 It has been 10 years since the last Master Plan Update was adopted for Anchorage International Airport in 2002.
 A partial update was undertaken between 2006 and 2008 that resulted in a study report but was not adopted.

-This Master Plan Update is necessary so that the Airport can make informed decisions about infrastructure investments and is prepared to meet future demand for landings and take offs, passengers, cargo, and general aviation.
+This Master Plan Update was necessary so that the Airport can make informed decisions about infrastructure investments and is prepared to meet future demand for landings and take offs, passengers, cargo, and general aviation.